Secret Six (comics): Ongoing series

-DC launched a new Secret Six series in September 2008, reuniting Catman, Deadshot, Scandal, and Rag Doll, and adding Bane (hinted at by Simone months earlier as "an A-list Batman villain") and an original character named Jeannette, who appeared in the third issue.
+DC launched a new Secret Six series in September 2008, reuniting Catman, Deadshot, Scandal Savage, and Rag Doll, and adding Bane (hinted at by Simone months earlier as "an A-list Batman villain") and an original character named Jeannette, who appeared in the third issue.
 The Six have been hired to retrieve Tarantula from Alcatraz Island, and find a card which she stole from "Junior", a mysterious villain who supposedly runs the entire West Coast mob.
 This Junior has practically the entire villain community at her beck and call, all afraid of her, even those in Arkham Asylum.
 The Six later learn that the card in question was made by Neron, and says "Get Out of Hell Free".
 Soon, the Six are attacked by a small army of supervillains, all wanting to recover the card and collect the reward of $20 million for each of the Six, under the orders of Junior, who captures and tortures Bane, whose strong principles and moral convictions, paired with his fatherly fondness of Scandal, keep him from betraying his new team.
-It is later revealed that Junior is, in fact, Rag Doll's sister and a daughter of the first Rag Doll.
+It is later revealed that Junior is Rag Doll's sister and a daughter of the first Rag Doll.
 She has the ghastly appearance of an old clown, with sliced skin and eyes stitched wide open to give the appearance of a clown.
 The Six escape and head for Gotham City, with Deadshot seemingly betraying them and leaving with Tarantula.
 The Six manage to catch up to Deadshot and are attacked by Junior, the supervillains, and the Mad Hatter, who is revealed to be the one who hired them simply so they would be killed.
 Tarantula sacrifices herself by pulling herself and Junior in front of the supervillains' combined attack, seemingly destroying the card along with them.
 It is later shown that Scandal is now in possession of it.

 Although the current incarnation of the Secret Six are technically supervillains, several members of the team are treated sympathetically and come across as heroic, if only on the virtue of the team encountering individuals who are even more bloodthirsty and villainous.